The Far Right Playbook

 Evading Democracy & Suppressing Voters

-They do this by removing or weakening the things that protect public interest (like fast tracking bills) and maintain a safe or reasonable level of scrutiny (like defunding the electoral commission and using private election companies in local elections).
+They do this by removing or weakening the things that protect public interest (like fast tracking bills) and maintain a safe or reasonable level of oversight (like defunding the electoral commission).

 - Removing voter rights for people in prison

-- Not reading all of the submissions in the TPB select committee process
+- Not reading all of the submissions in the TPB (Treaty Principles Bill) select committee process

-Use of urgency to push through bills without proper scrutiny:
+- Use of urgency to push through bills without proper oversight

 - Pay equity